NTT Docomo failed to notify banks of deposit theft

 "We've checked after the news conference, but we couldn't find any record showing that we received any explanations from NTT Docomo," another regional bank official said.

-An NTT Docomo official told Jiji Press that the company did not warn all partner banks about the illicit withdrawals while some were warned at the working level.
+An NTT Docomo official said that the company did not warn all partner banks about the illicit withdrawals, while some were warned at the working level.

 Resona Bank and Saitama Resona Bank suspended new registrations with NTT Docomo for the e-money service last year following the fraudulent money withdrawals.